Connect Azure Data Lake Storage Gen2 for dataflow storage

 There are a few considerations and limitations to keep in mind when working with your dataflow storage:

-- Linking an Azure Data Lake Store Gen2 account for dataflow storage is not supported in the default environment.
+- Linking an Azure Data Lake Store Gen2 account for dataflow storage isn't supported in the default environment.

 - Once a dataflow storage location is configured for a dataflow, it can't be changed.